JulioJu/medicalCentre/README.md

         * ./back/app/entities/abstract/abstract.mongonative.service.ts
         * ./back/app/entities/abstract/abstract.mongoose.service.ts
         * ./back/app/entities/abstract/abstract.route.ts

+* On the Angular Client, this errors are properly displayed for each field and on the top of the form.
+    * To test it, in `submit` button remove attribute 'disabled' thanks inspector tool in Firefox and enjoy ;-).
+    * When we navigate, the red banner displayed at the front of the page is removed of the page

 ## Create a service with Angular-cli
 * To create a new module with its service and component.
 With Angular-cli